Grantham Farm

 Grantham Farm is a suburb of Sydney, in the state of New South Wales, Australia.
 Grantham Farm is located in north-west Sydney in the local government area of Blacktown.

 History

 Grantham Farm was gazetted on 6 November 2020.
 It was previously a part of Riverstone.

 The suburb is named after the Grantham Farm Estate, which was a subdivision of the original land grant of 'Riverstone'.
 The land grant was given to Lieutenant-Colonel Maurice Charles O'Connell by Governor Lachlan Macquarie in 1810.
 The estate contained a 6-bedroom cottage and other outbuildings as well as vineyards.

 Demographics

 According to the 2021 census of population, there were 3,669 people in Grantham Farm.
-53.9% of people were born in Australia and 52.8% of people spoke only English at home. <!--The most common responses for religion in Grantham Farm were Catholic 25.8%, Hinduism 17.3% and No Religion 19.7%.
+53.9% of people were born in Australia and 52.8% of people spoke only English at home.
+The most common responses for religion in Grantham Farm were Catholic 25.8%, No Religion 19.7% and Hinduism 17.3%.